 The Angelica Foundation is a private foundation, operating in New Mexico.
-Since our founding in 1992, we have supported progressive organizations and programs in the United States and Latin America that empower communities to become more economically, socially and environmentally just.
+Since our founding in 1992, we have supported progressive organizations and programs in the U.S. and Latin America that empower communities to become more economically, socially and environmentally just.

 Angelica funds a human rights program in Mexico, which supports regional and national human rights organizations to: Promote democracy and transparency; Advocate for the rights of women; Defend the rights of indigenous people; Advocate for drug police reform; And to advance humane immigration and economic policies.